Dietary mistakes you could be making

 Not drinking enough water

 Did you know that by the time you feel thirsty you’re already in the stages of being dehydrated?
-Thirst signals can be weak and often misunderstood for hunger.
+Thirst signals can be weak and often misunderstood as hunger.
 When you’re dehydrated you may feel lethargic and tired.
-To gain energy, the brain sends signals which can make you confuse hunger with thirst, ultimately leading to overeating and weight gain.
+To gain energy, the brain sends signals which can make you confuse hunger with thirst.
+This can ultimately lead to overeating and resultant weight gain.
+Luckily, this is one of the easiest dietary mistakes to fix.
+Just drink more water, every day.
+Try carrying a reusable bottle with you wherever you go.

 For more about The Fast 800, head to thefast800.com.
 Always consult your doctor before beginning any diet or fitness regime.
 Any advice given here is not meant as a substitute for care by your usual health professional and may not be applicable for all individuals.